gingerbeardman/iwata-asks-downloader/README.md

 This tool uses a list of URLs for the first page of each interview (`iwata-eu.csv`) to feed the scraper, whose web spider (`iwata-eu.py`) extracts the content and automatically includes subsequent pages by following the original page navigation links.
 The main loop process is controlled by a shell script (`get_all.sh`).

 Currently the scraper only works on the EU series of interviews due to their static page structure being more suitable (the USA interviews use AJAX to load content).
-The EU list has around 200 seed URLs, most of which have multiple pages, so download and processing of over 30,000 files takes quite a while the first time (approx. 25 minutes).
+The EU list has 178 seed URLs, most of which have multiple pages, so download and processing of over 30,000 files takes quite a while the first time (approx. 25 minutes).
 Subsequent runs will use cached data and be much quicker (appox.
 13 minutes).
-The final resulting output is 178 files each of Markdown/HTML, and 3,416 images.
+The final resulting output should be 178 files each of Markdown/HTML, along with 3,416 images.

 The scraper parses out the following content:
 - Page Title (`title`)